Uterine Fibroid Cysts

 - Pressure on other organs

 If you suspect that you have fibroids, please see your physician.
+You shouldn’t have to live in pain.
 A typical pelvic exam or ultrasound can confirm the diagnosis.